Diligence (Scots law): Debt Arrangement Schemes (DAS)

-A DAS usually must have the consent of the creditor in order to be approved.
+A DAS usually must have the consent of the creditor to be approved.
 However where consent by the creditor is not given, the DAS Administrator must approve the application where the proposed programme is "fair and reasonable".

 Where a DAS has been approved, the debtor is immune from the commencement of diligence proceedings.
 The DAS Administrator maintains a DAS Register, recording information relating to debt payment programmes, including the debtor's personal information.

 Time to Pay Directions

 Another protection available to debtors are Time to Pay Directions.
 Time to Pay Directions are available to debtors at the commencement of court proceedings, the award of a decree against them through to the service of a charge to pay (see below).
 They allow a debtor to ask the court for a period of time to repay the debt sued for by instalments or lump sum payments.

-The court must take into account a number of factors, including the debtor's financial position, when making a time to pay direction.
+The court must take into account a number of factors, including the debtor's financial position, in making Time to Pay Directions.

-Time to pay directions are not available for debts:
+Time to Pay Directions are not available for debts: